MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

     -   The name of the computer.

-  If you must change any of these, you must first remove the site system role from the computer and then reinstall the role after the change is complete.
+  If you have to change any of these, you must first remove the site system role from the computer and then reinstall the role after the change is complete.
 If this affects the site server computer, you must uninstall the site and then reinstall the site after the change is complete.

 -   Site system roles are not supported on an instance of a Windows Server cluster.
 The only exception to this is the site database server.

 -   It's not supported to change the startup type or "Log on as" settings for any Configuration Manager service.
 If you do this, you might prevent key services from running correctly.

 ##  <a name="bkmk_2012Prereq"></a> Prerequisites for Windows Server 2012 and later operating systems
-###  <a name="bkmk_2012sspreq"></a> Site server - central administration site and primary site
+###  <a name="bkmk_2012sspreq"></a> Site server: central administration site and primary site
   **Windows Server roles and features:**

 -   .NET Framework 3.5 SP1 (or later)